Piazza del Campo is the main square and the proud heart of Siena. Its Gothic architecture and Medieval soul has changed little over the centuries.

 Its focal point, both architecturally and geographically, is the Palazzo Pubblico, which together with Palazzo Vecchio in Florence is one of the most elegant civic buildings in Tuscany.
 Built in 1287 it gave the government a permanent seat at a time when the city was growing in wealth and importance.

-The Palio is a horse race held twice a year in Piazza del Campo.
+The Palio is a horse race held twice a year (2nd July and 16th August) in Piazza del Campo.
 On this occasion the square is transformed into a race track and Siena is filled with Medieval colours and competitive atmosphere.
 It’s possible to go and watch the event, but be prepared for crowds and a long wait.